beautyjoy/beautyjoy.github.io/README.md

     Checks the provided image to see if it is a local file (in the `/img/people` directory) or a remote URL, or use a blank avatar if no image is provided.

     Params: image (optional), name (optional)

-## Data Files

--   **People files**: `image` can be the filename (including extension) of a local file in the `/img/people` folder, the URL of a remote image, or blank

--   **Why are some data files in CSV format, while others in YAML?**

-    YAML allows for more free-form data as opposed to the more structured CSV.
-    Also, the data files in the `people` folder are in CSV because the team data was initially envisioned as only one page, with straightforward data columns for each person.
-As the team data grew in complexity and volume, the quickest (and laziest) way was simply to have multiple CSV files.